tongkiankiat/MA1508E/docs/index.md

 ---
 # MA1508E Formulae, Theorems and Definitions

-## Note
+## Notes
 * I have added in parentheses (...) some additional keywords at some headers for easier lookup for some theorems/definitions/formulae.
 * If there are any more defintions or theorems you wish to add, create an issue or let me know directly!
-* There are **VERY** important lists/properties I have compiled [here](...), and have also scattered the link throughout the document to send you there directly, but they are also in their own individual sections.
+* There are **VERY** important lists/properties I have compiled [here](#full-invertibility-list-invertible-matrix-properties), and have also scattered the link throughout the document to send you there directly, but they are also in their own individual sections.
+* The order of theorems/definitions might also not follow exactly the order in which they were taught, I mostly grouped them together based on how well they flow.

 ## Table of Contents